On the hierarchy of natural theories: Reflection Principles and Ordinal Analysis

+The second part of Theorem \ref{hss-theorem} takes a step towards the goal of this subsection.
+Indeed, it shows that any descending sequences in the consistency strength hierarchy over $\mathsf{PA}$ must be complicated in the following sense: Either it is not r.e.\ or it cannot be proved within $\mathsf{PA}$ to be a descending sequence.

+The first part of Theorem \ref{hss-theorem} was improved by Visser. \begin{theorem}[\cite{visser1988descending}] There is a recursive sequence $(T_n)_{n<\omega}$ of consistent r.e.\ extensions of $\mathsf{PA}$ such for each $n$, $T_n$ proves each instance of the uniform reflection principle for $T_{n+1}$. \end{theorem} Recall that our goal in this subsection is to argue that descending sequences in reflection hierarchies are either complex or contain elements that are unsound.
+Visser's result shows that---without some condition of uniform provability---no such results can be proved with respect to complexity alone.
+However, if we keep \emph{both} complexity and unsoundness in mind, we can rule out descending sequences in reflection hierarchies, as the following result demonstrates:

-\begin{theorem}[Pakhomov--W] There is no recursively enumerable sequence $(T_n)_{n\in\mathbb{N}}$ of $\Sigma_2$-sound extensions of $B\Sigma_1$ such that, for each $n$, $T_n$ proves the $\Sigma_2$-soundness of $T_{n+1}$.\footnote{In \cite{pakhomov2018reflection} this is stated as a result about $\mathsf{EA}$ rather than $B\Sigma_1$.
+\begin{theorem}[\cite{pakhomov2021reflection}] There is no recursively enumerable sequence $(T_n)_{n\in\mathbb{N}}$ of $\Sigma_2$-sound extensions of $B\Sigma_1$ such that, for each $n$, $T_n$ proves the $\Sigma_2$-soundness of $T_{n+1}$.\footnote{In \cite{pakhomov2021reflection} this is stated as a result about $\mathsf{EA}$ rather than $B\Sigma_1$.
 This is because we formalize our results in terms of ``smooth provability'' instead of using the ordinary provability predicate.
 Our proof works for smooth provability, but not ordinary provability, over $\mathsf{EA}$, whereas it works for both over $B\Sigma_1$.
 Rather than explicate the notion of smooth provability here we state our result about extensions of $B\Sigma_1$.} \end{theorem}

-Theorem \ref{sigma2} was inspired by an alternative proof, discovered by H. Friedman, of Steel's Theorem \ref{steel-descending}.
-The adaptability of this proof arguably strengthens the analogy between the proof-theoretic and recursion-theoretic well-foundedness phenomena; we revisit this idea in \textsection \ref{inc_jump}.
+Theorem \ref{sigma2} was inspired by an alternative proof, discovered by H. Friedman, of Steel's Theorem \ref{steel-descending} \parencite{steel1975descending, friedman1976uniformly}.
+For more recursion-theoretic applications of this technique see \cite{lutz2020incompleteness}.
+The adaptability of this proof arguably strengthens the analogy between the proof-theoretic and recursion-theoretic well-foundedness phenomena.

+There are a few ways that one can imagine refining Theorem \ref{sigma2}.
+In the first place, Theorem \ref{hss-theorem} concerns \emph{consistency} but Theorem \ref{sigma2} concerns $\Sigma_2$-soundness.
+These results skip right over $\Sigma_1$-soundness.
+So one might wonder whether the case of $\Sigma_1$-soundness is more like Theorem \ref{hss-theorem} or Theorem \ref{sigma2}.
+In fact, the situation with $\Sigma_1$-soundness is just like the situation with consistency. \begin{theorem}[\cite{pakhomov2021reflection}] There exists a recursive sequence $(T_n)_{n\in\mathbb{N}}$ of $\Sigma_1$-sound extensions of elementary arithmetic such that, for each $n$, $T_n$ proves the $\Sigma_1$-soundness of $T_{n+1}$. \end{theorem} This demonstrates that Theorem \ref{sigma2} is the best possible theorem with respect to the syntactic complexity classes it concerns.